mulllhausen/software-notes/debian7os-setup.md

 once you find this entry then comment it out with a #. then restart apache2 again and make sure it doesn't fail this time.

 to check that the certificate is recognized open your browser and navigate to `https://myhostname.com`. right click on the padlock and make sure the date of the certificate begins on the current date.

+#### set up an ssl certificate for the postfix email server

+this allows you to encrypt email and authenticate remote smtp clients and servers. first make sure the following files exist:

+    /etc/ssl/private/myhostname.com.key
+    /etc/ssl/certs/myhostname.com.crt
+	/etc/ssl/certs/myhostname.com.root.pem

+if they do not exist then run through the **set up an ssl certificate** process to generate them.

+add the following lines to `/etc/postfix/main.cf` (see https://help.ubuntu.com/community/Postfix and `/usr/share/doc/postfix/TLS_README.gz` for explanations)

+    # tls parameters
+    smtpd_tls_auth_only = no
+    smtp_tls_note_starttls_offer = yes
+    smtpd_tls_received_header = yes
+    smtpd_tls_loglevel = 1
+    tls_random_source = dev:/dev/urandom
+    smtpd_tls_CAfile = /etc/ssl/certs/myhostname.com.root.pem
+    smtpd_tls_cert_file = /etc/ssl/certs/myhostname.com.crt
+    smtpd_tls_key_file = /etc/ssl/private/myhostname.com.key
+    smtpd_use_tls = yes
+    smtpd_tls_session_cache_database = btree:${data_directory}/smtpd_scache
+    smtp_tls_session_cache_database = btree:${data_directory}/smtp_scache

+and restart the postfix email server:

+    sudo /etc/init.d/postfix restart

+#### set up an ssl certificate for the dovecot imap email server

+this allows you to encrypt the connection between the imap server and its clients. first make sure the following files exist:

+    /etc/ssl/private/myhostname.com.key
+    /etc/ssl/certs/myhostname.com.crt

+if they do not exist then run through the **set up an ssl certificate** process to generate them.

+add the following lines to `/etc/dovecot/dovecot.conf`:

+    ssl_disable = no
+    verbose_ssl = yes
+    ssl_cert_file = /etc/ssl/certs/myhostname.com.crt
+    ssl_key_file = /etc/ssl/private/myhostname.com.key

+and restart dovecot:

+    sudo /etc/init.d/dovecot stop
+    sudo dovecot -p

+dovecot should prompt you for the password.

+finally check that the ssl certificate has been correctly loaded by dovecot:

+    sudo openssl s_client -connect localhost:143 -starttls imap -CApath /dev/null

+and make sure that there are no errors in any of the output. for an example of erroneous output see http://superuser.com/questions/496767/dovecot-imap-ssl-certificate-issues

 #### install mysql